 La Cialda

 So let´s talk about the food – about the delicious coffee house and gelateria which can be found just at the beginning of the promenade.
-Using the Vergano coffee and having a warm croissant, you won´t regret visiting this place.
+Using the Vergano coffee and having a warm croissant, you won’t regret visiting this place.
 You can sit inside or outside and I kindly recommend coming before eight am, otherwise it might be full.
+For lunch or dinner, have a look around, here are some local specialties you may want to try:

 THE views